-Check out our new performing dulcimers!
-Dulcimer builder Quintin Stephens rules!
-He built these two wonderful mountain dulcimers for Ehukai Teves (MIDI-controllable model) and Lois Hornbostel (Vortex model in zebra wood).
+Also, dulcimer builder Quintin Stephens built the other wonderful mountain dulcimers for Ehukai Teves (MIDI-controllable model) and Lois Hornbostel (Vortex model in zebra wood).
 They can sound just like regular acoustics but are the dulcimers of the future for concert halls and recording!
 Thank you for your amazing building talents, Quintin!

 Sound Files & Videos of Lois and Ehukai:

 Sound file of Lois Hornbostel playing Old-Time fiddle tunes "The Yellow Rose of Texas" and Forked Deer.
 Click: https://soundcloud.com/ehukaiteves/yellow-rose-of-texas-forked